bhansconnect/fast-alphazero-general/README.md

 This project only supports [Pytorch](https://pytorch.org/) models because of Pytorch's support for multiproccesing.

-To use a game of your choice, subclass the classes in `Game.py` and `NeuralNet.py` and implement their functions.
-Example implementations for Othello can be found in `othello/OthelloGame.pyx` and `othello/NNet.py`.
+To use a game of your choice, subclass the classes in `Game.py` implement its functions.
+Example implementations for Othello can be found in `othello/OthelloGame.pyx`.

+You may want to edit `NNetArchitecture.py` or `NNetWrapper.py` to implement different neural networks for various games.

 `Coach.py` contains the core training loop and `MCTS.pyx` performs the Monte Carlo Tree Search.
 The parameters for the self-play can be specified in `main.py`.
-Additional neural network parameters are in `othello/NNet.py` (cuda flag, batch size, epochs, learning rate etc.).
+Additional neural network parameters are in `NNetWrapper.py` (learning rate, number of filters, depth of resnet).

 To start training a model for Othello: